LiveSplit/LiveSplit.github.io/components.md

 		</tr>
 		<tr>
 			<td>Text</td>
 			<td>Displays customizable text.
-This is useful when you're streaming your run and want to show additional information like goal times, world records, or any other information.</td>
+This is useful when you're streaming your run and want to show additional information such as goal times or world records.</td>
 		</tr>
 		<tr>
 			<td>Run Prediction</td>